PhamMinhThuy/SU-MIMO-Capacity-PAPC-Python/README.md

 * NOTICE:
   - This code was written using Python 3.x.
 It was tested on Spyder 3.x.
   - The implementation generates results for the covariance matrix, capacity, duality gap/ relative objective error, and number of iterations.
-* BUG REPORTS: If you find any bug, please send your feedback to m.phamminhthuy@gmail.com.
+* BUG REPORTS: If you find any bug, please send your feedback to m.phamminhthuy@gmail.com or via the website https://goo.gl/urop2o.
 * LICENSE: The code is licensed under the GPLv2.

 If you use our code in your research and/or software, we would appreciate citations to the following paper: